-Data shows that diagnostics guides over 70 percent of clinical decision-making but only receives around two to five percent of healthcare funding1.
-Dia:gram reports on a panel discussion in Taiwan which brought together experts from across the healthcare chain to explore ways to collaborate and harness the power of diagnostics for sustainable healthcare.
+Data shows that diagnostics guides over 70% of clinical decision-making but only receives around 2 to 5% of healthcare funding.¹ Diagram magazine reports on a panel discussion in Taiwan which brought together experts from across the healthcare chain to explore ways to collaborate and harness the power of diagnostics for sustainable healthcare.

 Diagnostics is the backbone of healthcare, yet current systems and reimbursement models fail to unlock its true value.
 In order to investigate this problem and facilitate solutions, Roche Diagnostics partnered with the Asia Pacific Federation of Clinical Biochemistry and Laboratory Medicine (APFCB) to organise a panel discussion on the sidelines of the 14th Asia–Pacific Clinical Biochemistry and Laboratory Medicine Congress in 2016.
 The one-hour discussion brought together six healthcare leaders from the laboratory, industry, insurance and clinical sectors to share their perspectives on the value of diagnostics across the healthcare chain.
 From addressing what value means to different stakeholders, to identifying barriers in the appropriate use of diagnostics, the panel explored a range of ideas to drive better utilisation of laboratory medicine within the health system.

-Take the example of chest pain, a common emergency, accounting for nearly ten percent of emergency room consultations2.
-Yet, diagnosing a heart attack is one of the most challenging problems faced by doctors in hospital emergency departments.
+Take the example of chest pain, a common emergency, accounting for nearly 10% of emergency room consultations.2 Yet, diagnosing a heart attack is one of the most challenging problems faced by doctors in hospital emergency departments.
 This is because heart attack symptoms can range from chest pain that radiates into the arms, to jaw pain, sweating and nausea.
 Since these symptoms are not specific, they present additional challenges in the fast and accurate diagnosis of a heart attack.

 Physicians rely on a few corner stones such as the clinical presentation of the patient and existing tests and tools.
 Clinicians have to be brought on board to adopt the new technology and shown how it can support their work to improve patients’ outcomes.
 Without sufficient context, new technologies can cause confusion among clinicians.
 This is where the diagnostic industry has a key role to play.